portainer/agent/README.md

 Docker Swarm mode introduces a concept which is the clustering of Docker nodes.
 It also adds services, tasks, configs and secrets which are cluster-aware resources.
 Cluster-aware means that you can query for a list of services or inspect a task inside any node on the cluster, as long as you’re executing the Docker API request on a manager node.

-Containers, networks, volumes and images are node specific resources, not cluster-aware.
+Containers, networks, volumes and images are node-specific resources, not cluster-aware.
 When you, for example, want to list all the volumes available on a node inside your cluster, you will need to send a query to that specific node.

-The purpose of the agent aims to allows previously node specific resources to be cluster-aware, all while keeping the Docker API request format.
+The purpose of the agent is to allow previously node-specific resources to be cluster-aware, all while keeping the Docker API request format.
 As aforementioned, this means that you only need to execute one Docker API request to retrieve all these resources from every node inside the cluster.
 In all bringing a better Docker user experience when managing Swarm clusters.

 ## Security